Shimizu-Technology/hafaloha_frontend/README.md

 - **User-specific Acknowledgments**: Each admin user has their own acknowledgment status for orders
 - **Automatic Recovery**: Unacknowledged notifications reappear after page refresh
 - **Time-based Filtering**: Only shows unacknowledged orders from the last 24 hours by default
+- **Scrollable Interface**: When multiple notifications appear, users can scroll through them all

 ### 2. Order Management Auto-refresh